 Suction cleaners are the most affordable of the cleaner types.
 This is partly due to the fact that they use your pool’s existing equipment to function.
-They use your pump as the power for movement and suction and your filter as a disposal for debris.
+They use your pool pump as the power for movement and suction and your filter as a disposal for debris.
 While they are more economical to purchase, you will spend some extra time cleaning your filter because of this.
-These cleaners have a mechanism that varies their path to cover the entire bottom of your pool, and there are also certain types that will clean the walls.
+Luckily, Pinch A Penny carries a full line of products for cleaning filter cartridges.
+These cleaners have a mechanism that varies their path to cover the entire bottom of your pool, and there are also certain types that will clean the walls of the pool.
 A suction cleaner connects to the skimmer or a dedicated suction line, and your pump must be on in order for it to run.
 There are many different models, including those that have wheels, tracks or discs.
-Regardless of which model you choose, you should have a vac-lock installed on the suction line to prevent injuries.
+Regardless of which model you choose, you should have a pool vac-lock installed on the suction line to prevent injuries from the suction.

 Hayward Navi 50 V-flex